 Law students preparing for exams in 2020 frequently wonder about the important sections of IPC.
 It can be challenging to cover the entire Indian Penal Code PDF if you have limited time.
-This is where a list of essential and important sections of IPC come handy.
+This is where a list of essential and important sections of IPC comes handy.

 Another good thing about having a list of useful Indian Penal Code sections is that you are not left clueless and stuck wondering what to start reading for an exam.
-So to ease your confusion, here are the most important sections of Indian Penal Code.
+So to ease your confusion, here are the most important sections of the Indian Penal Code.

 Important Sections of IPC

 Section 1 – Title and extent of operation of the Code.

 Section 2 – Punishment of offences committed within India.

 Section 3 – Punishment of offences committed beyond but which by law may be tried within India.

 Section 4 – Extension of Code to extra-territorial offences.

 Section 19 to 26 – “Judge”, “Court of Justice”, “Public Servant”, “Movable property”, “Wrongful gain”, “Wrongful loss”, “Gaining wrongfully, losing wrongfully”, “Dishonestly”, “Fraudulently”, “Reason to believe”.